Lantern Festival to open at Racine Zoo Oct. 1

 That’s what’s coming to the zoo this week.

-The Lantern Festival at the Racine Zoo, 2131 N. Main St., opens Tuesday, Oct.
-1, and the exhibit will remain open through Dec.
+The Lantern Festival at the Racine Zoo, 2131 N. Main St., opens Tuesday.
+The exhibit will remain open through Dec.
 31.

-A colossal inflatable dragon has been seen guarding the zoo's front entrance for over a week now.
-It's guarding the colorful animals inside, a spread of artistic elements ranging from imaginary flora to pandas, lions and tigers — oh my!
+A colossal inflatable dragon has been seen guarding the zoo’s front entrance for more than a week.
+It’s guarding the colorful animals inside, a spread of artistic elements ranging from imaginary flora to pandas, lions and tigers — oh my!

 Each of the installations are custom-made Chinese lanterns.
-A team of workers from China's mainland have been working for weeks to get the installation ready for Tuesday's opening.
+A team of workers from China’s mainland has been working for weeks to get the installation ready for Tuesday’s opening.

-The process of making Chinese lanterns dates back about two millennia, or 2,000 years ago, and each structure is still handmade with silk before being stretched over and glued to its steel frame.
+The process of making Chinese lanterns dates back more than 2,000 years.
+Each structure is still handmade with silk before being stretched over and glued to its steel frame.

 You have free articles remaining.